 Before you use your dictionary, learn about reference words.
-In English we use reference words e.g. this, that, it, my, your, his, her, their, him, her, them, one, other(s), these, those etc... to replace words from before (or sometimes in front).
-You look at the word, words or sentence before and to choose the referred word or words think about:
+In English we use words e.g. this, that, it, my, your, his, her, their, him, them, one, reference other(s), these, those etc... to replace words from before (or sometimes in front).
+You look at the word, words or sentence before in order to choose the referred word or words.
+Think about:

-- is the reference word singular (1 e.g. it) or plural (2 or more e.g. these)? - ·does the meaning change if I use the referred words in the new sentence? - · is the referred word a subject e.g. one , other, he, governments, my, his? - ·is the referred word an object e.g. him, her, them?
+- is the reference word singular ?(1 e.g. it) or plural (2 or more e.g. these) - · does the meaning change if I use the referred words in the new sentence? - is the referred word a subject e.g. one, other, he, governments, my, his? - · is the referred word an object e.g. him, her, them?